Dr Matthew S. Champion

 Medieval and Early Modern Studies

 Areas of expertise: history; medieval and early modern studies; temporalities; gender studies; history of the senses; sound studies; visual and material culture; history and theory

 Location: ACU Melbourne Campus

 After studying classics, history and music at the University of Melbourne, I moved to London in 2010 to write my doctorate in medieval history at Queen Mary, University of London.
-After a Junior Research Fellowship at St Catharine’s College, Cambridge, I took up a Lectureship in Medieval History at Birkbeck, University of London in 2016.
+After a Junior Research Fellowship at St Catharine’s College, Cambridge, I took up a tenured Lectureship in Medieval History at Birkbeck, University of London in 2016.
 In 2020 I returned to Melbourne to a Senior Research Fellowship at the Institute for Religion and Critical Inquiry.

-In addition to my work on time, I also work on the history of medieval religious reform and heresy, particularly the history of witchcraft and demonology, the history of gender, senses and emotions, and the history of sound, visual culture and liturgy.
+Beyond my work on time, sound and material and visual culture, I also work on the history of medieval liturgy, religious reform and heresy, particularly the history of witchcraft and demonology, and the history of gender, senses and emotions.

 - (2019) "Emotions, Time and Narrative: A Liturgical Frame", in The Routledge History of Emotions in Europe 1100-1700, Susan Broomhall and Andrew Lynch (eds), (Routledge), 30–42.

 - (2018) "Black and White: Dominican Reform and Heretical Inversion in the Fifteenth-Century Low Countries", in Making and Breaking the Rules: Discussion, Implementation, and Consequences of Dominican Legislation, Cornelia Linde (ed.), (Oxford University Press) 131–149.

 - (2018) "Emotion, Time and Music in Late-Medieval Cambrai", in Performing Emotions in the Medieval and Early Modern World.
 Philippa Maddern and Joanne McEwan (eds), ( Brepols), 3–26.

 - (2015) "Emotions and the Social Order of Time: Constructing History at Louvain’s Carthusian House, 1486–1525", in Gender and Emotions in Medieval and Early Modern Europe: Destroying Order, Structuring Disorder.
 Susan Broomhall (ed.), (Ashgate), 89–108.

 - (2014) "The Presence of an Absence: Jews in Late-Medieval Louvain", in A World Enchanted: Magic and the Margins.
 Essays Presented in Honour of Charles Zika.
 Julie Davies and Michael Pickering (eds), (MHJ Research Series), 37–67.

 - (2019) "The History of Temporalities: An Introduction", Past & Present 243, 247–254.